Parades celebrate Irish heritage on South, Northwest sides

 The Chicago Police Honor Guard marched in honor of Chicago police Cmdr.
 Paul Bauer, who was fatally shot last month.

-In Northwood Park, the Northwest Side Irish Parade stepped off for its 15th year.
+In Norwood Park, the Northwest Side Irish Parade stepped off for its 15th year.

 Organizers said the parade is a chance to celebrate Irish involvement in the American experience to their neighborhood.